CMB-S4/fabric_investigation/slicegen/README.md

-                        The node is named by its name as known to fabric. debug               Call a slice into memory and start the debugger slices              Print the name of all my slices sites               Print the list of FABRIC resouroces at each site. health              test topology health by having each node ping all the others
+                        The node is named by its name as known to fabric. debug               Call a slice into memory and start the debugger slices              Print the name of all my slices sites               Print the list of FABRIC resources at each site. health              Test topology health by having each node ping all the others aliases             Print out alias for ssh commands to each node.
+Note that FABRIC nodes with IPV6 addresses cannot be reached from sites not supporting IPV6. "-u" prints correponding unalias commands.
+    dns                 Setup /etc/hosts so all node can addess all others by name.
+                        These names can be made up and don't leak out of FABRIC
 optional arguments:
   -h, --help            show this help message and exit --loglevel LOGLEVEL, -l LOGLEVEL